jamiewilbraham/azure-docs/articles/cognitive-services/text-analytics/includes/create-text-analytics-resource.md

 ms.author: dapine
 ---

-## Create a Cognitive Services Text Analytics resource
+## Create a Cognitive Research Technologies Text Analytics resource

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. Select **Create a resource**, and then go to **AI + Machine Learning** > **Text Analytics**.